kanjielu/jeeves/README.md

 > Q: What can't jeeves do?

-A: Jeeves is still in development.
+A: Jeeves is still in masterelopment.
 Some complicated features such as sending an image is still in the todo list.
 Find all the available events and apis in the [Usages](#usages).

 > Q: Can jeeves prevent itself from disconnecting from server?